The Ugly Stepsister (2025) review – Cinderella meets Cronenberg

 Considering the fact that Blichfeldt didn’t have any real grounding in the genre before making The Ugly Stepsister, it’s tough not to be impressed.
 After all, this is one of the better entries into the genre for quite some time.
 It’s pretty awesome to see a body-horror revival and it is amazing that it is female directors leading the charge.

-Blichfeldt uses body-horror as a vehicle to create some legitimately brutal scenes.
-It’s quite grotesque, in parts, as well.
 Certain moments will definitely have you flinching and you might even want to turn away now and then.
 Much like Fargeat did with The Substance, Blichfeldt takes a bunch of risks and many of them pay off.
-I suppose the Body-horror sub-genre is the perfect place to do this.
+I suppose the body-horror sub-genre is the perfect place to do this.

-Expect plenty of wince inducing depictions of terrible plastic surgery procedures; expect a fair smattering of graphic nudity and sexuality; and expect to see some genuinely nauseating stuff, as a whole.
+Expect plenty of wince inducing depictions of terrible plastic surgery procedures; expect a liberal smattering of graphic nudity and sexuality; and expect to see some genuinely nauseating stuff, as a whole.
 Body-horror fans are going to have a great time because The Ugly Stepsister ticks all the right boxes.

 I wouldn’t describe The Ugly Stepsister as being overtly horror.
 It’s a mish-mash of so many different things that it is hard to pin down.
 It certainly isn’t scary and I think something like The Substance works as a good comparison.
 It’s quite funny at times, often rather disgusting, occasionally keen to act as a form of social commentary, but rarely an outright horror movie.

 With that being said, it isn’t going to be for everyone.
 Body-horror fans may be disappointed that “grossing the viewer out” isn’t the primary focus of the film.
 Though what is there is really well done and pretty nasty.
 Some might be put off by the overt sexuality though these scenes are fairly infrequent.
 In fact, I would say that the few nude scenes and sexual moments feel a bit tacked on to tick boxes.
-Some might also feel that the movie lacks in the horror department.
+Some might also feel that the movie lacks in the horror department, too.

 With that being said, The Ugly Stepsister will prove extremely satisfying to those who go in with their expectations correctly aligned.
 It’s a fantastic film with tons going for it including a great visual style, fantastic acting, and a lot of laughs.
 I really wish there were more dark depictions of fairy tales and this is definitely one of the better ones.